-- A. Price Quotes.
-Micro Purchases may be awarded without soliciting competitive quotations; however, when the purchase exceeds \$2,000, staff, to the extent practicable, will obtain at least two price quotes.
-Staff will distribute Micro Purchases equitably among qualified vendors. - B. Prohibition Against Bid Splitting.
-Purchases shall not be aggregated into multiple purchases that are less than the applicable threshold (commonly called "bid splitting") merely to permit use of the Micro Purchase procedures or avoid any requirements that apply to purchases that exceed this threshold. - C. Quotation Evaluation / Price Reasonableness.
-Before making an award, staff must determine that the proposed price is fair and reasonable.
-For most Micro Purchases, Price Analysis is sufficient to make that determination (Non-bid Purchase Form).
+- A. Price Quotes/Evaluation and Price Reasonableness.
+Micro Purchases may be awarded without soliciting competitive quotations. - B. Prohibition Against Bid Splitting.
+Purchases shall not be aggregated into multiple purchases that are less than the applicable threshold (commonly called "bid splitting") merely to permit use of the Micro Purchase procedures or avoid any requirements that apply to purchases that exceed this threshold.